My-Ml-Lab/cat-dog-classification/README.md

 # cat-dog-classification

 🐱🐶 Cat vs Dog Image Classification
-This repository contains a deep learning project that classifies images as either cats or dogs using a convolutional neural network (CNN) built with TensorFlow and Keras.
+A deep learning project that classifies images as either cats or dogs using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.

 🧠 Model Highlights
-Utilizes image augmentation techniques with ImageDataGenerator
+✅ Image augmentation using ImageDataGenerator

-CNN architecture built using Keras layers (Conv2D, MaxPooling2D, Flatten, Dense, Dropout)

-Includes callbacks: EarlyStopping and ModelCheckpoint to improve performance
+✅ Custom CNN built with Conv2D, MaxPooling2D, Dense, and Dropout ✅ Uses EarlyStopping and ModelCheckpoint for efficient training ✅ Visualizes accuracy/loss using Matplotlib

 🧰 Libraries Used
-The project is implemented in Python and uses the following libraries:

-tensorflow – for deep learning model building and training
+This project uses:

-numpy – for numerical operations
+🔢 numpy – numerical computations

-matplotlib – for data visualization
+📊 matplotlib – visualizations

-os and shutil – for dataset directory handling

-zipfile – for extracting datasets
+🧠 tensorflow.keras – model, layers, and callbacks